 Songs of Central Michigan

-The CMU Fight Song, Alma Mater, and other songs are available
+The CMU Fight Song, Alma Mater, and other songs are available in the PDF below.

 The Chippewa Name

 The Anishinabe people of the Great Lakes region, including the Ojibwe (Chippewa) Indians, have a rich cultural heritage that we proudly recognize by our use of the Chippewa Name.
 Ours is a relationship that has grown and transformed over several decades.

 The first semi-official nickname used by Central Athletes, the "Dragons," emerged in 1925.
 A makeshift dragon would wind its way through the crowd and circle the Homecoming bonfire with red lights and smoke shooting from its gaping mouth.
 With the change of name to Central Michigan Teachers' College in 1927 came references to the football team as "Fighting Teachers."

 Also in 1927 a drive began to adopt a more official name for the athletic teams that could be used in write-ups and cheers.
 "Wildcats" was proposed in order that the name would "be a brave fighting animal that once roamed the woods of Michigan."
 Harry Gover then submitted the name "Bearcats" with the explanation that "it has all the fighting qualities of wildcats and more because no one ever saw a bearcat."
 The name stuck for 14 years.